“It’s their hormones!”

 The best way we can help our young people’s brains to finish developing traits relating to confidence, calmness, empathy and consideration for others, is to embody these traits ourselves in our day-to-day dealings with them.

 This is a short excerpt from my new book ‘How to Raise a Teen: A guide for parents and carers of 13- 21 year olds’.
-If you’d like to learn more about your teenager’s magical brain and how to support them, while keeping a calm and happy home, you can preorder a copy HERE.
+If you’d like to learn more about your teenager’s magical brain and how to support them, while keeping a calm and happy home, you can order a copy HERE.